AnkithaVRamaiah/AWS-Project/Deploy Jenkins on AWS/EC2.md

-# What will you learn

-## Introduction to EC2:

-What is EC2, and why is it important?
+### **What is EC2 and Why is it Important?**

-- Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
-- Access reliable, scalable infrastructure on demand.
-Scale capacity within minutes with SLA commitment of 99.99% availability.
-- Provide secure compute for your applications.
-Security is built into the foundation of Amazon EC2 with the AWS Nitro System.
-- Optimize performance and cost with flexible options like AWS Graviton-based instances, Amazon EC2 Spot instances, and AWS Savings Plans.

-# EC2 usecases

-- Deliver secure, reliable, high-performance, and cost-effective compute infrastructure to meet demanding business needs.
-- Access the on-demand infrastructure and capacity you need to run HPC applications faster and cost-effectively.
-- Access environments in minutes, dynamically scale capacity as needed, and benefit from AWS’s pay-as-you-go pricing.
-- Deliver the broadest choice of compute, networking (up to 400 Gbps), and storage services purpose-built to optimize price performance for ML projects
+**EC2 (Elastic Compute Cloud)** is a service from AWS that allows you to run virtual servers, called **instances**, in the cloud.
+These instances provide the **compute power** (CPU), **memory (RAM)**, and **storage** (disk) needed to run applications.

+- **Scalability**: You can scale up or down based on your needs.
+If your application needs more resources, you can easily increase them, and if it needs less, you can reduce them.
+This flexibility helps save costs and ensures your application performs well.

+- **Security**: EC2 is designed with security in mind.
+It uses the **AWS Nitro System** to provide a secure environment for your applications.

+- **Performance and Cost Optimization**: EC2 offers flexible pricing options like **Spot Instances** (which let you bid on unused capacity) and **Savings Plans**, which help you reduce costs while optimizing performance.

+---

+### **EC2 Use Cases**

+- **Web Servers**: You can use EC2 to host websites or web applications.

+- **High-Performance Computing (HPC)**: EC2 can be used for compute-intensive tasks like scientific modeling or simulation.

+- **Machine Learning**: EC2 provides optimized resources to run ML workloads, benefiting from AWS’s high-speed networking and scalable storage.

+- **On-Demand Infrastructure**: If you need extra compute capacity for short periods, EC2 gives you the flexibility to quickly scale as per your demand, paying only for what you use.

 # EC2 Instance Types